featherbread/magic-mirror/README.md

 sets of container images between registries.

-Unlike tools that work with single images at a time, Magic Mirror is designed to leverage the fundamental properties of container images and the features of typical registries to deduplicate work and minimize data transfers, especially when the images in a copy set share some of their layers or have only had some layers changed since the last copy.
+Unlike tools that work with single images at a time, Magic Mirror is designed to leverage fundamental properties of container images and common registry features to deduplicate work and minimize data transfers, especially when some layers are shared between images or already exist in the target registry.
 It can also perform some lightweight transformations during the copy process, such as mirroring only a subset of the platforms in a multi-platform source image.

-**Magic Mirror is not actively maintained, and not considered appropriate for production use.** While it is not known to have any correctness issues (e.g. corrupting the contents of images that it mirrors), it is known to have implementation deficiencies that limit its effectiveness in certain use cases (for example, treating HTTP 429 responses as hard errors rather than backing off and retrying).
-It is provided in the hope that it may be useful as a reference or basis for other work, but is mostly intended as a playground for my personal learning and exploration with Go, concurrency patterns, and working with container image registries.
+**Magic Mirror is not actively maintained, and not considered appropriate for production use.** While it is not known to have correctness issues (e.g. corrupting image contents), it is known to have implementation deficiencies that limit its effectiveness for some use cases (for example, treating HTTP 429 responses as hard errors rather than backing off and retrying).
+It is provided in the hope that it may be useful as a reference or basis for other work, but is mostly intended as a playground for my personal learning and exploration with Go, concurrency patterns, and container image registries.

 ## Usage

 ### Copy Specs

-Magic Mirror is designed as a relatively flexible and unopinionated _backend_ for an image mirroring process, and not so much as a user-friendly frontend to be used directly.
-It works from a sequence of JSON-encoded **copy specs** piped from standard input or read from a file, each of which represents a copy from a single source image to a single destination image.
+Magic Mirror is designed as a flexible _backend_ for an image mirroring process, rather than a user-friendly frontend to be used directly.
+It reads a sequence of JSON-encoded **copy specs** from standard input or a file, each of which requests the copy of a specific source image to a specific destination.

-Copy specs can be provided as a sequence of JSON objects or arrays of objects including the following keys:
+The input must contain a sequence of copy specs, arrays of copy specs, or both.
+Each copy spec must respect the following schema:

 - **`src`** (string, required): The name of an image just as you would provide to `docker pull`.
 For example, `alpine` corresponds to the `latest` tag of the